Search programs

 The specific type of degree a student earns is less important than ensuring the program meets all the educational and experiential requirements for professional licensure.
 Many jobs are only available to licensed counselors, and it’s also a requirement for those who want to open a private practice.

 Individual states set their own licensure requirements and procedures.
-Still, most want students to have completed coursework in core areas like group counseling, social and cultural foundations, professional ethics, and human development.
+Most want students to have completed coursework in core areas like group counseling, social and cultural foundations, professional ethics, and human development.
 Students must also complete supervised clinical experiences to earn their counseling degree.
 Even if all the coursework in an online master’s in counseling program can be completed virtually, students will likely have to participate in an in-person clinical internship, which is something to keep in mind when considering programs.

 One way for students to confirm that their program meets licensure standards is to check that it’s accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 Accredited master’s in counseling programs typically require a minimum of 60 credits, which can be completed in 2-3 years of full-time study.